Alfords Point: Commercial area

 Alfords Point has a small group of shops on Brushwood Drive adjacent to Alfords Point Public School.
 Shops include a hair salon, pharmacy, convenience store, Charcoal Chicken & Pizza take-away and the Menai Dance Centre.

 Sport and recreation

 Alfords Point contains two sporting ovals, one named Casuarina Road Oval positioned on Casuarina Road and the other named Narina Park positioned on Coachwood Crescent, which are used for soccer and cricket in local competitions.
 Narina Park also hosts the Alfords Point Community Centre, which can be hired out from Sutherland Shire Council.
 Natural bushland is abundant in this area, as Alfords Point is positioned on the shores of the Georges River and National Park, with many walking tracks and firetrails popular amongst locals in summer.

 Education

-Alfords Point Primary school K-6 is a community-oriented school that often hosts community events and functions.
-Alfords Point Pre-School Kindergarten, an early learning centre, is located opposite the shops.
+Alfords Point Primary School K-6 is a community-oriented school that often hosts community events and functions.
+Alfords Point Pre-School Kindergarten (Blessed By Bubs Early Learning Centre/Best Kidz Alfords Point), an early learning centre, is located opposite the shops.